Honda Accord (North America seventh generation): Safety

 The National Highway Traffic Safety Administration (NHTSA) has crash test ratings of Accord of different model years:

+The Accord comes with dual stage front air bags as standard across all models and Driver's and front passenger's side airbags (standard on EX 4-cylinder and all V6 models, available on LX 4-cylinder models).
+The passenger side airbags are also equipped with out of position (OOP) occupant sensing which consists of seven sensors in the passenger seat back determine the height and position of the occupant to assist the system in determining if it is safe to deploy the side air bag.

+A three-point front seat belts with load-limiters and pre-tensioners also come as standard across all models.

+Honda benchmarked the competition - the intermediate car segment as well as more expensive car segments - when engineering the 2003 Accord.

+For chassis rigidity, Honda engineers benchmarked the BMW 3-Series, the Audi A4 and A6, and even the Mercedes-Benz S Class.
+In torsional rigidity, the 7th Generation Accord achieved its target of surpassing BMW, Audi and Mercedes-Benz, and is second only to the Mercedes-Benz S Class in bending rigidity.

-The Insurance Institute for Highway Safety found 2003–04 Accords had the lowest fatality rates in the non-luxury mid-size sedan class.
+The Insurance Institute for Highway Safety also found 2003–04 Accords had the lowest fatality rates in the non-luxury mid-size sedan class.

 Recalls

 Recall 11v-395 was initiated on August 4, 2011, for V6 Accords and other V6 Hondas with automatic transmissions.
 Four-cylinder models were not affected.
 The recall was estimated to cover 1,512,107 vehicles.

 On October 1, 2012, Honda announced a recall of 573,147 Accords in the U.S. and 30,058 in Canada equipped with V6 engines from model years 2003 through 2007.
 The addition of the Accords to already recalled Acura TL cars from model years 2007 and 2008 raises the number of affected vehicles in the United States and Canada to 660,086.

 Recall 14v-351 was initiated on June 19, 2014, for many Hondas involved in the Takata airbag recall.